 Working Copy is a fully featured Git client that brings with it a range of supported Git features and makes use of some great features of iOS that are often overlooked, such as Document Provider3.

 Just like on my Mac, I’ve cloned my site’s repository (named, unimaginatively, jordanmerrick.com) from GitHub to make whatever changes or additions I want (either a new blog post or a tweak to the source code), locally.
-Once I’m done, I commit and push the changes back to the default remote
+Once I’m done, I commit and push the changes back to the default remote origin repository on GitHub.

 Automatic Deployment From iOS